-Our CSI programme is central to Investec's philosophy of making an unselfish contribution to society, and underpins perceptions of Investec as a good corporate citizen.
+Our Corporate Social Investment (CSI) efforts are central to Investec's philosophy of making an unselfish contribution to society, and underpins perceptions of Investec as a good corporate citizen.
 Our approach to CSI focuses on education and entrepreneurship.
 We believe this to be the most effective way to create opportunities for employment, wealth creation and stimulating socio-economic growth.